 4. Move Items From Under Trees

 In case your tree or its limbs do fail during a storm, make sure to remove items from under the tree’s canopy.
-For example, do not park your vehicle under a tree if you know a storm is approaching, better safe than sorry.
+For example, do not park your vehicle under a tree if you know a storm is approaching, better to be safe than sorry.

 5. Take A Look At Your Neighbors’ Trees

-Your neighbors’ trees aren’t on your property but that doesn’t mean they can come crashing down on your house, shed, or car.
+Your neighbors’ trees aren’t on your property but that doesn’t mean they can’t come crashing down on your house, shed, or car.
 Do a visual examination of your neighbors’ trees to see if there are any tell-tale danger signs.
 Or better yet, talk to your neighbors about having an Arborist inspect their tree.

 6. Bio-Stimulants & Root Health